ltombak/Beamformer_controller/README.md

 # Beamformer API

-This repository contains a Python script for controlling a custom beamformer device via serial or TCP connections.
-The script is composed of two files: `beamformer_api.py` (the API) and a controller that utilizes this API.
+This repository contains multiple a Python scripts for controlling a custom beamformer device via serial or TCP connections.
+The script `beamformer_api.py` is the API to call methods from, the script `Controller.py` shows a basic usage of the API and how to connect and send commands to the beamformer.
+The script `beamforming_example.py` shows how to connect and use the beamforming capabilities of the beamformer.

 ## Table of Contents